matoanbach/Starter-Kit/README.md

     char* buffer,
     size_t len
 )
+Descriptions:
+    Reads UDP data from the specified buffer.
+If no arguments are given, it will return the next character in the buffer.
+    This function can only be successfully called after WiFiUDP.parsePacket().
 Parameters:
     buffer: buffer to hold incoming packets (char*)
     len: maximum size of the buffer (int)